Mark4864/EDM-Portfolio/Midterm Task 3/ReadMe.md

 # Midterm Task 3 - Creating PIVOT TABLE and DASHBOARD
 This portfolio is about creating an interactive Data Science Salary & Job Trends Dashboard using Excel.
-It analyzes job distribution, salary trends by role and company size, and sector-wise employment patterns through pivot tables, charts, slicers, and an optional map for visualization

 ## Step By Step Process:
 ### Open the Worksheet on Uncleaned DS Jobs and the Transform Tables: